 The ONS 15454 has a one-button update for some commonly viewed alarm counts.
 If you press the Slot button once and then wait eight seconds, the display automatically changes from a slot alarm count to a slot alarm summary.
 If you press the Port button to toggle to port-level display, you can use the Port button to toggle to a specific slot and to view each port's port-level alarm count.
-Figure 14-1 shows the LCD panel layout.
+Figure 16-1 shows the LCD panel layout.

-Figure 14-1 Shelf LCD Panel
+Figure 16-1 Shelf LCD Panel

-14.3 Alarm Information
+16.3 Alarm Display

-You can use the Alarms tab to view card, node, or network-level alarms.
-The Alarms window shows alarms in conformance with Telcordia GR-253.
-This means that if a network problem causes two alarms, such as loss of frame (LOF) and loss of signal (LOS), CTC only shows the LOS alarm in this window because it supersedes LOF.
-(The LOF alarm can still be retrieved in the Conditions window.)
+In the card, node, or network CTC view, click the Alarms tab to display the alarms for that card, node, or network.
+The Alarms window shows alarms in compliance with Telcordia GR-253-CORE.
+This means that if a network problem causes two alarms, such as loss of frame (LOF) and loss of signal (LOS), CTC only shows the LOS alarm in this window because it supersedes the LOF and replaces it.

-The Path Width column in the Alarms and Conditions tabs expands upon alarmed object information contained in the access identifier (AID) string (such as "STS-4-1-3") by giving the number of STSs contained in the alarmed path.
-For example, the Path Width will tell you whether a critical alarm applies to an STS1 or an STS48c.
+The Path Width column in the Alarms and Conditions tabs expands on the alarmed object information contained in the access identifier (AID) string (such as "STS-4-1-3") by giving the number of STSs contained in the alarmed path.
+For example, the Path Width tells you whether a critical alarm applies to an STS1 or an STS48c.
 The column reports the width as a 1, 3, 6, 12, 48, etc. as appropriate, understood to be "STS-N."

-Table 14-1 lists the column headings and the information recorded in each column.
+Table 16-1 lists the column headings and the information recorded in each column.

-Table 14-1 Alarms Column Descriptions
+Table 16-1 Alarm Column Descriptions

-Column Information Recorded Num Num (number) is the quantity of alarm messages received, and is incremented automatically as alarms occur to display the current total of received error messages.
+Column Information Recorded Num Sequence number of the original alarm.
 (The column is hidden by default; to view it, right-click a column and choose Show Column > Num .)
-Ref Ref (reference) is a unique identification number assigned to each alarm to reference a specific alarm message that is displayed.
-(The column is hidden by default.
-To view it, right-click a column and choose Show Column .)
-New Indicates a new alarm.
-To change this status, click either the Synchronize button or the Delete Cleared Alarms button.
+Ref Reference number of the original alarm.
+(The column is hidden by default; to view it, right-click a column and choose Show Column > Ref .)
+New Indicates a new alarm; to change this status, click either the Synchronize button or the Delete Cleared Alarms button.
 Date Date and time of the alarm.
 Node Shows the name of the node where the condition or alarm occurred.
 (Visible in network view.)
-Object TL1 AID for the alarmed object.
-For an STSmon or VTmon, this is the monitored STS or VT object.
-Eqpt Type Card type in this slot.

-Table 14-1 Alarms Column Descriptions (continued)
+Table 16-1 Alarm Column Descriptions (continued)

-Column Information Recorded Shelf For dense wavelength division multiplexing (DWDM) configurations, the shelf where the alarmed object is located.
-Visible in network view.
-Slot Slot where the alarm occurred (appears only in network and node view).
-Port Port where the alarm is raised.
-For STSTerm and VTTerm, the port refers to the upstream card it is partnered with.
+Column Information Recorded Object TL1 access identifier (AID) for the alarmed object; for an STSmon or VTmon, this i the monitored STS or VT.
+Eqpt Type If an alarm is raised on a card, the card type in this slot.
+Slot If an alarm is raised on a card, the slot where the alarm occurred [appears only in network and node view (single-shelf mode) or shelf view (multishelf mode)].
+Port If an alarm is raised on a card, the port where the alarm is raised; for STSTerm and VTTerm, the port refers to the upstream card it is partnered with.
 Path Width Indicates how many STSs are contained in the alarmed path.
-This information complements the alarm object notation, which is explained in the "Alarm Troubleshooting" chapter of the Cisco ONS 15454 Troubleshooting Guide .
-Sev Severity level: CR (Critical), MJ (Major), MN (Minor), NA (Not Alarmed), NR (Not Reported).
-ST Status: R (raised), C (clear), or T (transient).
+This information complements the alarm object notation, which is explained in the Cisco ONS 15454 DWDM Troubleshooting Guide Sev Severity level: CR (Critical), MJ (Major), MN (minor), NA (Not Alarmed), NR (Not Reported).
+ST Status: R (raised), C (clear), T (transient).
 SA When checked, indicates a service-affecting alarm.
-Cond The error message/alarm name.
-These names are alphabetically defined in the "Alarm Troubleshooting" chapter of the Cisco ONS 15454 Troubleshooting Guide .
+Cond The error message/alarm name; these names are alphabetically defined in the Cisco ONS 15454 DWDM Troubleshooting Guide.
 Description Description of the alarm.